 The School offers Undergraduate and Graduate degrees emphasizing teaching and education.
 In that endeavor, the School regularly facilitates regional educational events, conducts research, strategically makes professional partnerships, and supports and honors alumni.
 The School prepares you to graduate and continues to provide opportunities to support you and the great field of education.

-In as little as four years, an undergraduate student may earn a bachelor’s degree in Liberal Studies and a Preliminary California Multiple Subject Credentialing allowing you to teach, K-8, in any California school.
-Or, as a student, you can earn a Bachelor’s degree with one or more concentrations in areas like TESOL, ALS, History, English, Child Development, and Psychology.
+In as little as four years, an undergraduate student may earn a bachelor’s degree in Liberal Studies and a Preliminary California Multiple Subject Credential, allowing you to teach K-8 in any California school.
+Or, as a student, you can earn a Bachelor’s degree with one or more concentrations in areas like ASL, Child Development, English, History and Psychology.
 Students seeking a Master of Arts degree can achieve that through two pathways.
-We offer a Master of Arts in Teaching (MAT) that includes a multiple or single subject credential can earn a credential in as little as 12 months and complete their thesis in as little as 16 months.
-We also offer a Master of Arts in Education (MAEd) where one can earn a degree to further their understanding in Education.
+We offer a Master of Arts in Teaching (MAT) degree that includes a multiple or single subject credential, and the ability to earn a credential in as little as 16 months and complete their thesis in as little as 24 months.
+We also offer a Master of Arts in Education (MAEd) program where one can earn a degree to further their understanding in Education.
+Students in the MAEd program have the option to pursue a Preliminary Administrative Services Credential.
 The SOE degrees and programs are highly successful with graduates working and teaching in California, across the county and throughout the world.

 The SOE’s underpinnings are to make a practical and observable difference in the ability of educators and policymakers to effectively impact learning regionally, nationally and internationally.
 We are continually encouraged by the stories from alumni who share what the Lord is doing in their lives and the difference that they are making in the lives of other.